 One of three such boats which were brought to the Severn from Scotland during the 1910s.

 Two remain, both floatable, we have repaired one and returned it to the fishermen who use her on the Severn and the other we have in our Salmonboats Collection - yet to be restored.

 The curragh is a light weight boat made with strips of wood and covered with a canvas or skin type cover.
 Curraghs have been made for many hundreds of years and it is believed that St. Brendan of Ireland went across the Atlantic in one.
 They were extensively used as fishing boats in Ireland.

 This picture shows the framework of the new curragh build.
 Note the shape of the bow which makes the boat more seaworthy.

-This curragh was a new build in 07/08.
+This curragh is a new build.
 It is approximately 17ft long and 3ft 6ins wide.
 After seeing a video - The Man of Aran - we decided to build one.
 The picture above is an Aran Island curragh at sea.

 This picture shows the cabin section raised.
 It has a canvas middle section and when fully up you can virtually stand up in the cabin.
 At the moment she still has her Broads number on her.
 Tarig is pleased that the boat matches his colours well.

 On a visit to the Severn in 2000 with a now retired fisherman, we noticed that some of the mud flats had washed away and a number of posts forming a V shape had appeared.

 Subsequent visits over the last three years have revealed more of this complex fishing weir as photographed on the right here.
 We think that this recently exposed weir is of considerable age possibly middle ages or earlier.

 A very unusual, folding boat from France.
 Used for rowing and sailing.